Skip to main content

 • Private party environmental litigation, including real estate and other business disputes

 Our team has the experience and resources to try high-stakes cases, including those involving alleged soil, water, and air pollution.
-As part of our strategic approach to cases, however, we also advise clients on creative defense strategies, including those designed to facilitate early resolutions.
-We work closely with scientists, physicians, engineers, modelers, appraisers, economists, historians, accountants, and other experts who often play an important role in complex environmental and toxic tort litigation.
+As part of our strategic approach to cases, we also advise clients on creative defense strategies, including those designed to facilitate early resolutions.
+We work closely with scientists, physicians, engineers, modelers, appraisers, economists, historians, accountants, and other experts who play an important role in complex environmental and toxic tort litigation.
 We also have broad appellate capabilities that we utilize to support our litigation and trial strategies, as well as to represent our clients in appeals.

 We have the ability to respond quickly to motions for temporary restraining orders and other injunctive relief, criminal and administrative search warrants, environmental releases, workplace exposures, and other emergencies.
 Our lawyers have broad experience with assisting clients with reporting requirements, the selection and management of consultants, corrective measures, crisis management and public relations strategies, electronic and other evidence gathering and preservation, internal audits and investigations, legal exposure analysis, and the development and execution of short-term, intermediate, and long-term defensive strategies.

-With respect to government enforcement, we have wide-ranging experience representing clients during agency and grand jury investigations, as well as defending organizations and individuals in civil and criminal proceedings arising under federal and state environmental laws.
-Our lawyers regularly assist clients with assessing difficult situations by conducting effective and efficient internal investigations.
+With respect to government enforcement, we have broad experience representing clients during agency and grand jury investigations, as well as defending organizations and individuals in civil and criminal proceedings arising under federal and state environmental laws.
+Our lawyers regularly assist clients with assessing difficult situations by conducting internal investigations.
 Once key factual and legal issues have been identified and analyzed, we endeavor to resolve cases as quickly and cost-effectively as possible by engaging the government early in the process.
 We have broad experience negotiating non-prosecution, deferred prosecution, and plea agreements as well as administrative and civil consent orders and decrees.
 Greenberg Traurig’s lawyers have defended enforcement proceedings involving the U.S. Environmental Protection Agency, the Department of Justice, the Army Corps of Engineers, the Fish and Wildlife Service, and Customs and Border Protection, as well as numerous state and local law enforcement and regulatory agencies.
 Because our team includes former regulators, prosecutors, and other government officials, we have the resources necessary to analyze potential violations, determine an agency’s focus, and guide clients in developing and implementing appropriate responses.

 Broad Capabilities and Industry Knowledge